Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 They want to be left alone to live life as they see fit.

-This scenario is easier to imagine in southwest Texas where the speeds are faster and the distances are greater.
+This scenario is easier to contemplate in southwest Texas where the speeds are faster and the distances are greater.

 Southwest Texas also has some of the darkest and clearest night skies in the United States, an advantage when observing outer space.
 I visited the MacDonald Observatory, a research unit of the University of Texas at Austin, located in the high and dry Davis Mountains.

 Slowly, we swiveled the eighty-ton telescope in circles with a joystick.
-Then we opened and closed the dome’s roof hatch with a device that works like a garage-door opener.
+Then we opened and closed the dome’s roof hatch with a device much like a garage-door opener.

 Over on Mount Fowlkes, we visited the 360-inch Hobby-Eberly Telescope, constructed of ninety-one hexagonal mirrors that fit together like a child’s toy.
 It is the third largest reflecting telescope in the world.